MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-integrate-asset-management.md

  ![Integrated Asset Mananagement guide](media/asset-management-integration.JPG "Integrated Asset Management guide")

-*A worker sees that a guide is attached to a Maintenance Checklist in the Finance and Operations mobile app and opens the guide in the Dynamics 365 Guides HoloLens app.*
+*A worker opens a Maintenance Checklist in the Finance and Operations mobile app (1), sees that a guide is attached (2), and opens the guide in the Dynamics 365 Guides HoloLens app (3).*

 [Learn more about integrating Asset Management with Dynamics 365 Guides]()